OceanParcels/Parcels/docs/index.rst

 The best way to get started with Parcels is to have a look at the Jupyter notebooks below:

-* `Parcels tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/PARCELStutorial.ipynb>`_ for a general overview
+* `Parcels tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/PARCELStutorial.ipynb>`_ for a general introduction and overview into the main features of Parcels

-* `Plotting tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_plotting.ipynb>`_ for further explanation on the plotting capabilities of Parcels

-* `Periodic boundaries tutorial <https://github.com/OceanPARCELS/parcels/blob/master/examples/tutorial_periodic_boundaries.ipynb>`_ for a tutorial on how to implement periodic boundary conditions
+* `Periodic boundaries tutorial <https://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_periodic_boundaries.ipynb>`_ for a tutorial on how to implement periodic boundary conditions

+* `Grid.advancetime() tutorial <https://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_advancetime.ipynb>`_ for a tutorial on how to use Parcels with datasets that have a large number of time snapshots.

+* `JIT-vs-Scipy tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_jit_vs_scipy.ipynb>`_ for a tutorial showing how JIT  and Scipy mode compare.

 * `Animated Gif tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_Agulhasparticles.ipynb>`_ for a  tutorial on how to created the Agulhas region animated gif on the top of this page.
 This tutorial also features a brief explanation of how to handle `OutOfBounds` errors.

+* `Plotting tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_plotting.ipynb>`_ for further explanation on the plotting capabilities of Parcels

 Installing Parcels
 ===================================